uchicago-capp-camp-2023/lab-web/docs/s2-git-i/4-commits-revisited.md

 Notice that there are two types of files listed here:

 - `Changes not staged for commit`: This is a list of files that Git knows about and have been modified since your last commit, but which have not been added to a commit (with `git add`).
-Note that we _did_ use `git add` previously with `README.md` (which is why Git is “tracking” that file), but we have not run `git add` since our last commit, which means the change we made to `README.md` is not currently scheduled to be included in any commit.
+Note that we _did_ use `git add` previously with `README.md` (which is why Git is “tracking” that file), but we have not run `git add` since our last commit, which means the last change we made to `README.md` is not currently scheduled to be included in any commit.
 Remember: **committing is a two-step process** (you `git add` the files that will be part of the commit, and then you create the commit (`git commit`)).

 - `Untracked files`: This is a list of files that Git has found in the same directory as your repository, but which Git isn’t tracking.